 Azure Traffic Manager operates at the DNS layer to quickly and efficiently direct incoming DNS requests based on the routing method of your choice.
 An example would be sending requests to the closest endpoints, improving the responsiveness of your applications.

 Traffic Manager can improve the availability of important applications by monitoring your Azure services, or external websites and services, automatically directing users to the next best location when there’s a failure.

 Traffic Manager makes your applications more responsive and improves content delivery times by directing your customers to Azure endpoints or an external location with the lowest network latency.

 Distribute user traffic over multiple locations

-Traffic Manager can direct your customer traffic to distribute it across multiple locations, such as multiple cloud services or multiple Azure web apps.
+Traffic Manager can direct your customer traffic and distribute it across multiple locations, such as multiple cloud services or multiple Azure web apps.
 Traffic Manager can also help you with your geofencing needs, using the geographic routing method.

 Use with your on-premises data centre

 Traffic Manager is a popular option for on-premises scenarios, including burst-to-cloud, migrate-to-cloud and failover-to-cloud.
 Use it to upgrade or perform maintenance on your on-site data centre without inconveniencing customers.

 Traffic Manager provides you with Geographic routing capabilities to ensure content localisation and adherence to data sovereignty regulations.
 Applying geo-fencing allows users connecting from specific geographic regions to be routed to specific endpoints.